kadena-io/pact/docs/pact-reference.rst

 *n* ``integer`` *→* ``decimal``

-N minutes, for use with 'add-time'.
+N minutes, for use with ‘add-time’.

 .. code:: lisp